qcc4cp/qcc/README.md

 )
 ```

-Once `xgates` builds successfully, it has to be imported into `circuit.py`.
+Once `xgates` builds successfully, it is imported into `circuit.py`.
 At the top of this
 file is the import statement that might need to be adjusted:

 ```